 How is an LLC taxed in Arizona?

 LLCs provide the benefit of avoiding “double taxation.”
-The business pays no income tax, instead passing the income straight through to the LLC’s owners.
+The business pays no federal income tax, instead passing the income straight through to the LLC’s owners.
 Then, each owner pays taxes on the earnings as regular income.
+This is unlike most corporations, in which profits are taxed twice, first at the business level and again at the individual shareholder level.

 The LLC tax structure can save business owners a significant amount of money compared to traditional C corporations.
 However, LLCs can elect to be taxed as a corporation if they wish, subjecting owners to double taxation.
 You can make the election when you register with the IRS and obtain an EIN.

-Importantly, LLC owners might be required to pay self-employment tax to the IRS to make up for the fact that they don’t pay taxes like those related to Medicare or Social Security.
+Importantly, LLC owners might be required to pay self-employment tax to the IRS to make up for the fact that they don’t pay have an employer withholding taxes like those related to Medicare or Social Security from their paychecks.

 When it comes to income tax, Arizona upholds pass-through taxation unless the LLC elects to be taxed as a corporation.
 Nevertheless, Arizona LLCs are subject to a variety of non-income-related taxes.